Friday (2012 film)

-Friday is a 2012 Malayalam drama thriller film directed by Lijin Jose and starring Fahadh Faasil and Ann Augustine.
+Friday is a 2012 Indian Malayalam-language drama thriller film directed by Lijin Jose and starring Fahadh Faasil and Ann Augustine.
 Fahadh does the role of an auto rickshaw driver.
 The supporting cast includes Nedumudi Venu, Vijayaraghavan and Tini Tom.
 Produced by Sandra Thomas and Thomas Joseph Pattathanam under the banner of Innovative Film Concepts, the film is set and shot completely in Alappuzha.
 It released on 18 August 2012 to positive critical reviews.
 Carrying a tag of One Day-Many Stories; the film has a multi-narrative aspect and is woven in the format of a hyperlink cinema.

 Plot

-The film tells the life stories of many people who arrive into a town on Friday 11 November 2011 (11-11-11) to mess up their life into confusing proportions.
+The film tells the life stories of many people who arrive into a town on Friday 11 November 2011 (11–11–11) to mess up their life into confusing proportions.

 Balu, an auto-rickshaw driver by profession, lives by taking it on daily rent.
 He is least happy with the way the day has started off.
 He has just learned that a jack fruit has fallen over the roof of his house.
 We see the poor condition he lives in as he does not have the money to repair the roof of his house.

 Out in the city, Aswathy is busy shopping for her wedding.
 Accompanied by her grandfather, sister and mom, she is seen quite busy attending the phone calls of her beau Jayakrishnan who is incidentally in the city as well.

 Muneer is the son of the auto-rickshaw owner that Balu runs.
 He is a typical young college student who refuses to do anything that his mother wishes him to do.
 Muneer and his girlfriend Jincy decide to head over to the beach, as a holiday has been declared for the college.

 A fully pregnant beggar woman roams the city with hopes of finding a place where she could deliver her baby.
 Another mother, whose daughter in law has just delivered a baby, has to head back home with the newborn, as the hospital decides to discharge her all on a sudden, due to wanting of beds.

 Arun and Parvathy, a childless couple, also lands in Alappuzha on the same day, to adopt a child.
 They are quite in a hurry and have to leave back to Bangalore by evening, and when the orphanage officials demand a certificate to complete the adoption procedures, they find themselves in a fix.